This article was updated on Oct. 3, 2018.

 Developing great corporate leadership is a top priority for CHROs, especially in an organization that is rapidly growing.
-Research from the Institute for Corporate Productivity (i4cp) shows that organizations with strong leadership development practices have high growth in customer satisfaction, market share, revenue and profit.
+Chief Learning Officer reports that organizations with strong leadership development practices have high growth in customer satisfaction, market share, revenue and profit.

 The problem is that there seems to be a widening gap between the leadership skills that organizations need and the leadership skills that organizations have; so growth is suffering.
 Let's face it, strong leadership development is important for company growth and learning and development teams need to prioritize investments in leadership development and implement programs that will fuel that growth.

 This is no easy task.
 Leadership development programs can be expensive to implement and results are often anecdotal at best, offering little objective reason for organizations to invest in what is needed.
 If, however, an HR team can target the right metrics and implement cost-effective leadership programs, leaders will emerge who will propel the organization to the next level.

 There are many effective, and nontraditional, leadership development programs that can be implemented to close the leadership gap and make a strategic impact on the business.

 Professional coaching is an often overlooked leadership development intervention that can have a huge impact on organizational performance.
 The International Coach Federation (ICF) reports, "Organizations with strong coaching cultures report that 61 percent of their employees are highly engaged, compared to 53 percent from organizations without strong coaching cultures."

 Organizations are using coaching to develop leaders and improve productivity, reports the Institute for Corporate Productivity (i4cp).
 Campbell Soup uses coaching as a critical element of its talent strategy, and W.W.
 Grainger uses peer coaching to extend leadership development after participants complete its first-time manager program.
 When it comes to performance improvement, these tactics work.